Written by Donna Wentworth

 4. Increased Property Value: Homes with solar installations are often valued higher and can sell faster than those without.
 Potential buyers recognise the long-term savings and environmental benefits of solar energy.

-Mitigating the Impact of the Sun Tax
+How Can I Reduce the Impact of the Sun Tax?

 While the sun tax introduces a new cost for solar panel owners, there are several strategies you can employ to minimise its impact and maximise your savings.